fmaussion/climate_risks/_sources/syllabus.md

 - Lecture 6: Quantifying Exposure and Vulnerability
 - Lecture 7: Adaptation to Reduce Climate Risks

 The lecture slides are available on blackboard.
+The lectures do not necessarily fit the 1H slots and will be split as required.

 ### Workshop schedule